No, Boulder is not going to build THAT at CU South

 “This really paints an inaccurate picture of what’s going on.”

 The wall, as designed in plans affirmed by city council in June, will be 8.8 feet high.
-It could grow “a little bit” if Boulder decides to adapt the design for extra protection, but even protection for a larger storm — which council rejected — only called for a 10.6-foot-high flood wall.
+It could grow “a little bit” if Boulder decides to adapt the design for extra protection, but even protection for a larger storm — council’s initial preference, plans for which were scuttled by permitting concerns — only called for a 10.6-foot-high flood wall.

 Acknowledging that via email, Mayer responded that the taller embankment and dam “still will block the view of the mountains for people entering Boulder.”